 At duPont Hospital for Children, we offer a non-invasive alternative for some pediatric GI tests called wireless capsule endoscopy.
 Essentially a "camera in a pill," is a state-of-the-art procedure that provides high-quality images in a less invasive way.
 This technique allows doctors to see parts of the small intestine that are often difficult to see using other means.

-What to Expect If Your Child Needs Surgery
+What to Expect With Pediatric Surgery